exploratory-io/book/analytics/chisq.md

   * Target Variable - Categorical column whose distribution should be compared between groups.
   * Explanatory Variable(s) - Column with categorical values to categorize rows into groups.

+## Analytics Properties
+  * Show Frequencies in ... - How to display the frequencies in Pivot Table view.
+One of the following.
+    * Percentage (%)
+    * Count
+  * Show Difference from Expected in ... - How to display the differences from expected frequency in Difference view.
+One of the following.
+    * % Difference
+    * Difference
+    * Standardized Difference

 ## How to Use This Feature
 1. Click Analytics View tab.
 2. If necessary, click "+" button on the left of existing Analytics tabs, to create a new Analytics.